Python bindings

 The f line requests forced triggering; it does not choose the final output value.
 If no final ... line is present, STREAM appends a no-modify final terminator and leaves the outputs at the last sequence value.

-The same package also includes a dependency-free Timeline builder for simple named-channel pulse programs:
+The same package also includes a Timeline builder for simple named-channel pulse programs:

 from pulsepins import PulsePins